 Staff has reviewed the CDFW Conservation Easement (dated October 27, 2021) to be recorded against the property and determined that there is no conflict with the Scenic Easements because no new development can occur on the 41.12-acre property that could potentially impact the values protected by the Scenic Easements.
-Additionally, staff finds that the CDFW Conservation Easement is more restrictive than the

-County's existing Scenic Easements and will require preservation of certain natural resources as its primary purpose, which will also ensure that the scenic quality of the property is preserved and that the land remains in its natural state.
+Additionally, staff finds that the CDFW Conservation Easement is more restrictive than the County's existing Scenic Easements and will require preservation of certain natural resources as its primary purpose, which will also ensure that the scenic quality of the property is preserved and that the land remains in its natural state.
 Subordinating the Scenic Easements to the CDFW Conservation Easement is not legally required for the new CDFW Conservation Easement, but is a requirement that CDFW is imposing on this applicant.
-Completion of this process, including the recordation of the new CDFW Conservation Easement and the Subordination Agreement, means that if there ever were a theoretical conflict between the terms of the Conservation Easement and the Scenic Easements, the Conservation Easement would control.
+Completion of this process, including the recordation of the new CDFW Conservation Easement and the Scenic Easements and the Scenic Easement state is the recordation of the new CDFW Conservation Easement and the Scenic Easement and the Scenic Easement state is the recordation of the new CDFW Conservation Easement and the Scenic Easements, the Conservation Easement would control.
 Staff notes that this is a formality because no conflict will arise.